Create a site-local theme (lives in your project)

 # Copy a specific template

-bengal theme swizzle partials/header.html
+bengal theme swizzle --template-path partials/header.html

 Swizzled templates are tracked with checksums.
 When the parent theme updates, bengal theme swizzle-updaterefreshes unchanged templates while preserving your modifications.